 Alternative Setup: One Server for Both Website and Email Hosting

 Although we do not recommend this setup, you may still opt to go with this if your budget is limited.
 The main benefit of having email and web hosting on one server is the lower cost.
-This is the cheapest solution and some business owners will opt out for this solution because of the cost saving.
+This is the cheapest solution due to which bloggers and some business owners will opt out for this solution because of the cost saving.

 Questions and Comments?